feross/yt-player/README.md

 #### `opts.related` (boolean)

-This parameter indicates whether the player should show related videos when playback of the initial video ends.
+This parameter indicates whether the player should show related videos from the same channel (`false`) or from any channel (`true`) when playback of the video ends.
 The default value is `true`.

 #### `opts.timeupdateFrequency` (number)